sachsy/hacks-n-notes/javascript/destructuring_objects.md

 ### Alias

-or we can use alias
+Or we can use alias:

 ```javascript
 var address = {